 What I love about Ubersuggest is that it gives you ideas on other potential keywords at the bottom of the page.
 And you can also see which blog posts received the most social shares for that keyword.

-Keywords Everywhere is a Chrome and Firefox extension app.
+Keyword Surfer is a Chrome and Firefox extension.
 You can download it here.

-The brilliant thing about Keywords Everywhere is that it gives you the search volume on Google directly.
+The brilliant thing about Keyword Surfer is that it’s 100% free and it gives you the search volume on Google directly.
 And it also gives you some other keywords ideas and related keywords on the right-hand side of the screen.
 I find it really handy.

-NOTE: As you can see the search volume is quite different in Ubersuggest and Keywords Everywhere.
+NOTE: You might notice that on some keywords the search volume is quite different in Ubersuggest and Keyword Surfer.
 Which one is correct?
 Unfortunately, search volume is just an estimate and each software uses different algorithms to get to a result.
 I wouldn’t stress too much about it, as long as you can find a keyword that has a healthy search volume and low difficulty.

 Organize your ideas